balasubramaniam8888/CAPSTONE-PROJECT/react-markdown-app/frontend/react-markdown-viewer/README.md

 # NODE JS FOR BACKEND
 installing dependencies for creating backend server

-#MONGODB USED AS AN DATABASE
+# MONGODB USED AS AN DATABASE
+connected it with using mongodb altas.